 Further information can be found in the "Benefice of Bramham Responding to Suspicions or Allegations of Abuse or Inappropriate Behaviour Concerning Children, Young People and Vulnerable Adults in the Benefice Policy ".

-All concerns must be reported using the Benefice of Bramham Logging a Concern about a Child, Young Person or Vulnerable Adult's Safety or Welfare" Form.
+All concerns must be reported using the “Benefice of Bramham Logging a Concern about a Child, Young Person or Vulnerable Adult's Safety or Welfare" Form.

 13. RESPONDING TO CONCERNS, INCIDENTS OR ALLEGATIONS REGARDING A VOLUNTEER OR PAID WORKER WITHIN THE CHURCH COMMUNITY POLICY (WHISTLEBLOWING)